5 Things Financial Institutions Forget During a Digital Transformation

 70% of consumers prefer using self-service channels to manage their lives, so meeting their needs with the right solution is understandably at the top of many organizations to-do list.
 But while clients young and old enjoy taking advantage of their convenience, sometimes a human touch is needed.
 No matter how smooth you’ve made your digital banking customer experience, there are some who will want or need to reach out for help during the process.
 What happens when they experience these roadblocks?
 Do you have a clear and simple way for clients to request real-time human assistance built into the system itself?
 Ensuring that your shiny new digital solution provides a direct link for the client to reach out for help through an online chat or contact center, and being able to provide the same streamlined service through that human agent, is vital to the success of your digital transformation.

-3. A Digital Solution That Requires Clients to Switch Channels Is Not a Solution
+3. A Digital Transformation Solution That Requires Clients to Switch Channels Is Not a Solution

 With so many choices for consumers, brand loyalty is rapidly decreasing as clients jump ship in search of the most streamlined application process and friendliest user experiences.
 If your digital solution is forcing them to switch channels and start over to complete an interaction with your organization, it’s entirely likely that they will seek out a competitor rather than continue.
 As a report by Aite states, “Customers want to experience the brand, not the channel.”
 And what they don’t want is to be forced to re-enter information when they switch to a different channel, nor do they want to participate in tedious conversations explaining their intentions with bank representatives that were already outlined when they booked.
 A true omnichannel process passes information along seamlessly between different channels and reduces friction during the onboarding process.